Murder of Cassie Jo Stoddart

 The perpetrators claimed that they were inspired to murder Stoddart by the slasher film Scream, which led to them being nicknamed "The Scream Killers".
-Adamcik and Draper recorded documentary-style videos about how they were horror movie fans, especially Scream, and wanted to reenact a similar murder in real life.
+Adamcik and Draper recorded documentary-style videos about how they were fans of horror movies, especially Scream, and wanted to commit a similar murder in real life.
 They started a "Death List" of other potential victims the day of Stoddart's murder, following their initial plan.

 Both perpetrators received sentences of life imprisonment without parole on August 24, 2007.

 Background

 Draper was born in Sandy, Utah, while Adamcik was born and raised in Pocatello, Idaho.
 Draper's family eventually settled in Idaho.
 Draper met Adamcik when they were both sophomores at Pocatello High School.
 Both boys were interested in films and started recording films of their own.

 Stoddart, along with Draper and Adamcik, were 11th graders at Pocatello High School.

 Looking for fame and pleasure, the two wanted to go on a killing spree hoping to outdo Eric Harris and Dylan Klebold, the perpetrators of the Columbine High School massacre, as well as the fictional Billy Loomis and Stu Macher from the first Scream film.
-Draper and Adamcik would make tapes detailing their plan and motive.
-They would mention Harris and Klebold in their homemade videos, and were reportedly planning a "Columbine-like" shooting.
-Draper and Adamcik would choose their two friends Matt Beckham and Cassie Jo Stoddart as their first victims.
+Draper and Adamcik made tapes detailing their plan and motive.
+They mentioned Harris and Klebold in their homemade videos, and were reportedly planning a "Columbine-like" shooting.
+Draper and Adamcik chose their two friends Matt Beckham and Cassie Jo Stoddart as their first victims.

 Acquiring weaponry

-One of Adamcik's friends, Joe Lucero, testified that he bought four knives for Adamcik and Draper.
-Lucero would say that he used $45 to pay for the knives, $40 from Draper and $5 from Adamcik.
+One of Adamcik's friends, Joe Lucero, later testified that he bought four knives for Adamcik and Draper.
+Lucero said that he used $45 to pay for the knives, $40 from Draper and $5 from Adamcik.
 Lucero identified four of the State's exhibits as the knives he bought.
 Out of the four, one of the knives had a serrated blade and the other three knives were non-serrated.
-Lucero would testify that Draper made a point to claim ownership of the serrated knife.
+Lucero testified that Draper made a point to claim ownership of the serrated knife.